Accessible Cinema ScreeningsCinema for everyone at Storyhouse

 We also programme Parent & Baby screenings, which take place every Wednesday at 11am (except during half-term) for parents with babies under 12 months.
 These screenings also offer a relaxed environment for people who would benefit from that atmosphere.

-Please note that from June, Relaxed Screenings will be on the second to last Sunday of every month at 10.30am.
+Relaxed Screenings are on the second Sunday of every month at 10.30am.

 Upcoming Relaxed screenings

 Please Note: for relaxed screenings, there will be no trailers or adverts – films will start at the advertised time

 Captioning is a service for hearing-impaired or deaf people.

 We provide caption subtitled screenings of films when possible.
 These screenings have a transcription of the film’s dialogue in English along the bottom of the screen and a description of the sound in the film is also included in these captions.

 Note that caption subtitling has to be produced by the film distribution company and that unfortunately, not all films have this feature.

 Caption Subtitled screenings are every Monday, for both the morning screening (usually around 11am) and the early evening screening (usually around 6pm).

 These screenings are for everyone.